perkinssibyl076/notes/README.md

 # 2024-01-28
 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, make a list of all the tasks you need to complete, then prioritize them based on their importance and urgency.
 Next, allocate time for each task, taking into account the complexity and your own availability.
 Finally, use task management tools and versions control systems to keep your code organized and easy to maintain.
 Remember to take breaks and keep learning new skills to stay ahead in the ever-changing world of programming.

+# 2024-01-29
+- Today's programming wisdom: "Simplicity is the ultimate sophistication.
+In software development, always strive to write clean, readable, and maintainable code.
+Avoid unnecessary complexity; it often leads to bugs and harder debugging.
+Remember that you're not just writing code for the computer to execute but also for fellow humans to understand and build upon.
+Invest time in planning, refactoring, and modularizing your codebase, as these practices contribute significantly to long-term project health and success."

+In essence, today's programming wisdom advocates for the principle of KISS (Keep It Simple, Stupid) and DRY (Don't Repeat Yourself), promoting clear, concise, and efficient coding practices.